YoshidomeGroup-Hydration/PorousGen/README.md

 “PorousGen” allows for the efficient generation of large-scale porous structures through parallel computation.
 It can also accurately create structures according to a defined target porosity.

 # Requirement
-Python 3.12.3~, numpy, multiprocessing, scipy, os, tifffile, skimage
+Python 3.12.3~, numpy scipy tifffile skimage

 # Licence
 “PorousGen” is available under the MIT License.